Should DPOs take responsibility for risk?

 So, in theory we agree DPOs shouldn’t own business risks.
 But in the real-world this is not clear cut and may not be always possible.

 Data protection team overstretched?
 We provide no nonsense, practical advice and support.
-Find our more about our Privacy Helper Service.
+Find our more about our Privacy Manager Service.